ioanclarke/ioanclarke/README.md

 **Howdy** 🤙🏻

-I'm Ioan.
+I'm Ioan 🐉
 I'm studying a Master's degree in Computing at Cardiff University 🖥
 I love Python and I'm currently learning Javascript and HTML/CSS ⚔️
+You can check out my site here -->[🍐🍊🍋🍌🍉🍇🍓](https://www.ioanclarke.tech/)<--

 <!--
 **ioanclarke/ioanclarke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.